 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

 Even though most people think of their slow cooker as a winter appliance for heavy comfort foods, I probably get the most use of mine in the summer months.
+Now I use my Crockpot Express (pressure cooker) just as much.

 Ingredients